xiaohanyu/awesome-tikz/README.md

-Awesome TikZ
+Awesome Ti*k*Z
 ============

 [![](https://cdn.rawgit.com/sindresorhus/awesome/master/media/badge.svg)](http://awesome.es)

-[TikZ](https://en.m.wikipedia.org/wiki/PGF/TikZ) is a wonderful awesome graph drawing package for TeX/LaTeX/ConTeXt.
+[Ti*k*Z](https://en.m.wikipedia.org/wiki/PGF/TikZ) is a wonderful awesome graph drawing package for TeX/LaTeX/ConTeXt.
 Unlike other TeX packages, TikZ itself is really huge, its manual contains about 1100+ pages, 100+ chapters.
 Tens of other packages, and serveral GUI applications are based on TikZ.

 This project contains a curated list of awesome TikZ documentations, libraries and resources.